WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

 ]
 ~~~

-The first item in the CBOR array is treated as the end-entity certificate, and
+The first map (second item) in the CBOR array is treated as the end-entity
-the client will attempt to build a path ({{?RFC5280}}) to it from a trusted root
+certificate, and the client will attempt to build a path ({{?RFC5280}}) to it
-using the other certificates in the chain.
+from a trusted root using the other certificates in the chain.

 1. Each `cert` value MUST be a DER-encoded X.509v3 certificate ({{!RFC5280}}).
    Other key/value pairs in the same array item define properties of this
    certificate.
-1. The first certificate's `ocsp` value if any MUST be a complete, DER-encoded
+1. The first certificate's `ocsp` value MUST be a complete, DER-encoded OCSP
-   OCSP response for that certificate (using the ASN.1 type `OCSPResponse`
+   response for that certificate (using the ASN.1 type `OCSPResponse` defined in
-   defined in {{!RFC6960}}).
-Subsequent certificates MUST NOT have an `ocsp`
+   {{!RFC6960}}).
+Subsequent certificates MUST NOT have an `ocsp` value.
-   value.
+1. Each certificate's `sct` value if any MUST be a
-1. Each certificate's `sct` value MUST be a `SignedCertificateTimestampList` for
+   `SignedCertificateTimestampList` for that certificate as defined by Section
-   that certificate as defined by Section 3.3 of {{!RFC6962}}.
+   3.3 of {{!RFC6962}}.

 Loading a `cert-url` takes a `forceFetch` flag.
 The client MUST: